 In my book, The Healing Kitchen, I dedicate a chapter to such a diet and nutritional program.
 Below you’ll find a dozen basic menopause dietary facts I’ve excerpted from the book, including foods that help and those that don’t.

 1. The healthiest diets on the planet, associated with the lowest incidence of chronic illnesses, are traditional Mediterranean and Asian diets.
-I am enamored of them both so much that I have combined their best features into what I call the Pan-Asian Mediterranean Diet (PAM).
+I am enamored of them both so much that I have combined their best features into what I call the Pan-Asian Modified Mediterranean Diet (PAMM).
 It turns out that these same diets – emphasizing plant-based foods – are associated with the lowest rates of menopause-related problems, much lower in incidence and severity than incurred by women in the United States.
 Mediterranean and Asian women also experience less breast and other cancers, as well as less osteoporosis.

 2. Significant credit for this discrepancy goes to phytoestrogens, that is, plant-based compounds with estrogen-like properties that replace some of the lost estrogen.
 Such compounds have been found to reduce hot flashes and other symptoms while protecting heart and skeletal integrity.